A few days ago Bethesda released the first DLC for Fallout 3: Operation Anchorage. This added content costs 800 Xbox points.

 The first thing that struck me as odd is that Bethesda is waiting until their third DLC release before upping the level cap from 20 to 30.
 Now I do grant that a level 20 character in this game is nigh on indestructible but level 20 also means you only get 20 perks.
 Since most of us who have played the game prior to this piece of DLC have already hit the level cap and knowing that the DLC that moves the level cap up will be the last release may make some fans hold off and buy all three at once.
 Or they may wait for the Game of the Year edition (think Oblivion) and buy it all in one go.

 The second thing that bothered me is that when you first enter the simulation you start talking to a soldier who begins to tell you what to do.
-This is great and all but their were no subtitles.
+This is great and all but there were no subtitles.
 Generally when a character in the game talks without subtitles it is because they have nothing interesting to say.
-This guy had important things to say and I'll have to replay the content to find out what he said.
+This guy had important things to say and I’ll have to replay the content to find out what he said.

 There is a significant bug in the game where upon claiming the Winterized T-51b Power Armor from the armory the You Gotta Shoot ‘Em in the Head Quest will complete.
 If you have not claimed the keys for this quest before this you will not be able to claim them at all.